skipcloud/skipcloud.github.io/_posts/2020-05-10-shell-startup-files.md

 ### setting the environment

 This section really depends on what shell you are using.
-If you are using `zsh` then the `~/.zshenv` is run for every file, so put commands that set environment variables like `PATH` in that file.
-Commands that produce output shouldn't go in here.
+If you are using `zsh` then `~/.zshenv` is run for every file, so put commands that set environment variables like `PATH` in that file.
+Commands that produce output shouldn't go in this file.

 If you are using `bash` then you can set `BASH_ENV` so your environment is set up correctly for non-interactive shells, otherwise for your interactive shells